Rian1010/Milestone4/README.md

     {% endfor %}
 {% endfor %}
 ```
 However, this only increased the number of times a previously purchased item was bought by 1, after every other purchase was made.
 The idea for using zip came from a Stack Overflow page.
 Click [here](https://stackoverflow.com/questions/2415865/iterating-through-two-lists-in-django-templates) to visit that page.
-The Stack Overflow page that inspired me for the for loops and if statement in the template can be found by clicking [here](https://stackoverflow.com/questions/14841165/is-there-a-way-to-loop-over-two-lists-simultaneously-in-django/14841466) and (this ) So, I looped through the queryset in the template, instead of views.py and it worked, as I wanted!
+The Stack Overflow page that inspired me for the for loops and if statement in the template can be found by clicking [here](https://stackoverflow.com/questions/14841165/is-there-a-way-to-loop-over-two-lists-simultaneously-in-django/14841466).
+So, I looped through the queryset in the template, instead of views.py and it worked, as I wanted!
 Here is the final code:
 - views.py
 ```python
 @login_required